 Within only a short "hop and a step" you can find more Lakeland gems such as Windermere (5 miles) [for boating and walking], Ulverston (13 miles) [for Laurel & Hardy fans], Kendal (11 miles) [for history and the market], Grizedale (12 miles) [for woodland adventure & biking] and Ambleside (18 miles) [for the shops and walks].
 There are a number of golf courses in the area, with two in Grange-over-Sands.

-Along the promenade at Grange there is a skateboard park; exercise zone (with resistance exercise machines); play area for younger children, tennis courts, pitch and putt and also a basket ball court!
+Along the promenade at Grange there is another skateboard park and also an exercise zone (with resistance exercise machines); play area for younger children, tennis courts, pitch and putt and also a basket ball court!

 So there is be plenty to keep the whole family occupied!